ABOUT THE BOAT

 offers options for sunbathing.

 Moored on buoy in Croatia; swimming ladder and shower are ready.
-A Roman castle ruin creates a historic background.
+A Roman castle ruin adds to the ambience.

 From the aft deck a door and staircase lead into the saloon.
 Ceiling height is a convenient 6ft7'+ (200+ cm) throughout the boat.

-But, taking the stairs too hastily still bears a small risk of knocking your head.
+But, taking the stairs too hastily can still bear a small risk of knocking your head.

 An unneeded settee on the opposite side of the dining table was converted into a TV/hifi rack with a subwoover in its base.

-The locker underneath the helm seat, to right, houses the bar trolley; the drinks' fridge is opposite, on the left side.
+The locker underneath the helm seat, to right, houses the bar trolley; the drinks' fridge is opposite, on the navigators' side.

 The galley is located downstairs to rear.
 It has space for household size equipment, proper work surfaces and a range of eye level cupboards, and is fitted with a fridge, freezer, microwave, dishwasher and washing machine.

 Galley looking towards saloon.
-Sitting on top of the fire extinguisher is a set of ear protectors for those dreaded engine room checks underway (via door behind lifting steps).
+No, the fire extinguisher isn't listening to music, this is a set of ear protectors for those dreaded engine room checks underway (though the door behind the lifting stairs).

 Galley looking towards aft cabin